 Like other programs, Verbhouse isn’t meant for someone who can qualify for a home loan elsewhere.
 If clients can get a mortgage on their own, they should, says Marjorie Scholtz, founder of Verbhouse.

 The company is starting in the San Francisco Bay Area, one of the most difficult housing markets to get into.
-Part of its target audience is San Francisco workers who are tired of paying high rents without owning the home they’re renting.
+Part of its target audience is San Francisco workers who are tired of paying high rents.
 They have a good income, but may not have a high enough credit score to qualify for a conventional home loan.

 A borrower’s real estate agent and Verbhouse work together to find a home the borrower wants, and Verbhouse buys the house and leases it to them.
 They have the option to buy the home within five years from Verbhouse at 10 percent more than the purchase price, building equity through a down payment of around 7 percent and monthly lease payments that are about what they’d be paying in rent, according to Verbhouse.